crate/crate-howtos/docs/scaling/multi-node-setup.rst

 ..
 WARNING::

-    If you start multiple nodes on different hosts with auto-bootstrapping enabled, you cannot, at a later point, bring those nodes together for form a single cluster--there is no way to merge CrateDB clusters without the risk of data loss.
+    If you start multiple nodes on different hosts with auto-bootstrapping enabled, you cannot, at a later point, bring those nodes together to form a single cluster--there is no way to merge CrateDB clusters without the risk of data loss.